cncf/tag-security/governance/paper-process.md

 In an effort to increase visibility and awareness of the final product, it is strongly recommended the paper lead coordinate with SIG leadership to engage the CNCF team for posting a blog to summarize and link to the paper.
-As community events occur, it is also recommended that the SIG coordinate a submission to community events (presentation) on the paper.
+As community events occur, it is also recommended that the TAG coordinate a submission to community events (presentation) on the paper.